DmitriBogdanov/UTL/docs/module_shell.md

 - Temporary file creation with [RAII](https://en.cppreference.com/w/cpp/language/raii.html) handles
 - A function to run shell commands while capturing status / stdout / stderr

+It is mainly useful for invoking scripts and other executables in a portable (but not particularly secure) way.

 ## Definitions

 ```cpp